islamibr29/college_study_materials/Materials/ECE.md

 - Spectrum Analyzer / Spectroscope

 ### Nice to Know for lab Projects
+> **Note:** that they're not required here but it will be required for some disciplines like embedded systems
 - Prototyping such PCB
 - Simple Microcontroller such Arduino
 - Practical Electronics